Divasatria100/Divasatria100/README.md

 # 👋 Hi, I’m Diva!

 Welcome to my GitHub profile!
 I’m a first-year student at **Politeknik Negeri Batam**, majoring in **Informatics Engineering** with a focus on **Software Engineering Technology**.
 Here, I share my journey as I explore the world of programming, build small projects, and learn how to turn ideas into something real.

 I’m passionate about **web and mobile development**, and I love discovering how code can make life easier and solve real-world problems.
 This semester, I’ve started diving deeper into **Flutter** for mobile development and exploring **Linux** as an operating system to strengthen my technical foundation.

 I enjoy experimenting, learning from mistakes, and pushing myself to write cleaner, smarter, and more meaningful code.
-Every project I build is a reflection of progress and that’s what keeps me excited to grow every day.
+Every project I build is a reflection of progress, and that’s what keeps me excited to grow every day.

 If you’d like to connect or collaborate, feel free to reach out on **[LinkedIn](https://www.linkedin.com/in/diva-satria-18159430a/)**.
 Let’s share ideas and maybe even build something impactful together!